shabith/stepper/README.md

     <step-date ng-model="yourDate"></step-date>

-To do: there is a huge regExp that checks if a date is valid includingleap years.
+To do: there is a huge regExp that checks if a date is valid including leap years.
 It might be nice to include some validation capabilities.
+Also a configuration object to be passed to the element would be a bonus.

 Enjoy!